needle-mirror/com.unity.splines/Documentation~/link-unlink-knots.md

 # Link and unlink knots

-In a GameObject with a Spline Container, you can link knots from disconnected splines or on the same spline.
-Linked knots share a position, so when you move one linked knot, all the knots it links to also move.
+You can link knots from splines attached to the same Spline component.
+Linked knots share a position.
+When you move a knot, its linked knots also move.

 Use linked knots to create a spline with branched paths.
 For example, you can create a spline that represents the following:
 - A road with merging lanes